Flying 4,903 miles between the US and Europe is notorious for being expensive and out of reach of most Americans.

 The reason AA Miles is ranked #1 is is that they offer the lowest fees and taxes compared to other airlines.

 Based on the standard AA Award chart, it costs 65,000 miles for a roundtrip ticket from the USA to Europe flying on American.

 If you can fly during Off-Peak times (October 15 – May 15) and can find a MileSAAver ticket, then a one-way flight is just 22,500 miles.

 Your best bet to find the SAAver is to look for flights departing on Tuesday-Thursday.

 2. Fly Coach to Europe for 28,125 Miles Using FlyingBlue’s Promo Awards

-You can never go wrong with the Flying Blue Promo Awards, it lets you save your rewards for flights to Europe.
-Air France and KLM awards discount tickets on certain routes by up to 25% – 50%, every month.
+You can never go wrong with the Flying Blue Promo Awards, and it lets you save your rewards for flights to Europe.
+Air France and KLM awards discount tickets on specific routes by up to 25% – 50%, every month.

-For example, a economy class round-trip ticket between the US and Europe costs 37,500 points.
-But with the monthly Flying Blue awards 25% discounted coach class tickets which costs only 28,125 points for a flight to New York to Paris.
+For example, an economy class round-trip ticket between the US and Europe costs 37,500 points.
+But with the monthly Flying Blue awards 25% discounted coach class tickets which cost only 28,125 points for a flight to New York to Paris.
 But you’ll still pay fees and taxes depending on the destination which usually costs less than $200 each way.